MecatronicaUSB/uw-img-proc/modules/contrastenhancement/README.md

 ```
 $ contrastenhancement input.jpg output.jpg -m=I -cuda=0 -time=1 -show=1
 ```
-This will open 'input.jpg' enhance the contrast using the method ICM (Integrated Color Model) and write it in 'output.jpg', while disabling GPU support, and showing total execution time as well as the comparison of the original and the color corrected images
+This will open 'input.jpg' enhance the contrast using the Integrated Color Model model (histogram stretching) and write it in 'output.jpg', while disabling GPU support, and showing total execution time as well as the comparison of the original and the color corrected images.

 ## Built With
 * [cmake 3+](https://cmake.org/) - cmake making it happen